dhruvikpatel18/dhruvikpatel18/README.md

 ## I am Software enthusiast and have Experienced in development and deployment of various software applications.

 - 👨‍💻 I’m currently working on edtech project using MERN stack.
-- 📚 Learning everything about Frontend and Backend technologies 😅
+- 📚 Learning everything about Frontend and Backend technologies!
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.

 ---